xoco70/laravel-tournaments/README.md

 - Manage more than 1 fighter out of preliminary round
 - Manage n+1 case : When for instance, there is 17 competitors in a direct elimination tree, there will have 15 BYES.
  We can improve that making the first match with 3 competitors.
+- Use any number of area ( restricted to 1,2,4,8)

+## Warning

+This is still a work in progress.
+Things could change, things could break.
+Use it at your own risks in production

 ## Installation